 These welcoming classes are for everyone over the age of 16.
 Young people aged 12 to 15 are welcome when accompanied by a responsible fee-paying adult.

-The classes are mixed ability, with no previous experience necessary!
-The classes are structured to allow beginners to both learn at their own pace but also practice with more experienced morris dancers.
+Beginners learn at their own pace, but also practice with more experienced morris dancers.

 Already a seasoned morris dancer?
 We will address some key points that will apply to your level.

 Morris dance is an energetic, buoyant form of English folk dance performed to lively music in groups or ‘sides’.
 There are many diverse traditions across the country – our classes are based on the popular Cotswold tradition in which dancers perform with handkerchiefs and sticks.

 Beginners are taught the basics alongside more experienced dancers – this is the traditional way of learning morris as it's more accessible and supportive for beginners.
 There is great value to be had by learning together, helping each other and working as a team, as well as focusing on individual learning points.